 How to Leave Stock in Your Will

-If you want to leave shares of stock to an individual, sample will language is:I give and devise all IBM stock I own at my death to my son, Frank Anderson.If you only want to leave a portion of your stock to a particular beneficiary, sample will language is:I give and devise 100 shares of IBM stock to my son, Frank Anderson.If you want to leave your entire stock portfolio to a particular beneficiary, sample will language is:I give and devise all stock I own at my death to my son, Frank Anderson.Note: If you also own ETF's, bonds, and other securities, your will should use descriptive language to indicate how you want such assets distributed.
+If you want to leave shares of stock to an individual, sample will language is:I give and devise all Exxon stock I own at my death to my son, Frank Anderson.If you only want to leave a portion of your stock to a particular beneficiary, sample will language is:I give and devise 100 shares of Exxon stock to my son, Frank Anderson.If you want to leave your entire stock portfolio to a particular beneficiary, sample will language is:I give and devise all stock I own at my death to my son, Frank Anderson.Note: If you also own ETF's, bonds, and other securities, your will should use descriptive language to indicate how you want such assets distributed.
 Also, the will language above only addresses the bequest of stock to a particular beneficiary.When drafting estate planning documents such as a will, it is important to ensure all assets that may be in your estate are addressed.
 Have your will drafted by an attorney.
 A less expensive option is using estate planning software to make a will at home, although using an attorney is always the best option.
 Poor will drafting is one of the most common reasons estates end up in litigation.
 Will and trust disputes can prevent your intended beneficiaries from receiving an inheritance.

 Disadvantages of Gifting Stock in Your Will